twilio/flex-plugin-builder/README.md

 ## Local Setup

-To install the twilio flex-plugin, follow the following steps:
+To setup and run plugin-flex CLI locally with Twilio CLI, follow the below steps:
 ```
   $ nvm use 14                       # Use Node 14 or below to ensure there are no compatibility issues while installing dependencies.
   $ npm install                      # Run this in the root directory to install all the dependencies for all the packages.